astrovvv/AutoIntent/docs/source/learn/optimization.rst

 Pipeline
 --------

-The entire process of configuring a classifier in our library is divided into sequential steps (:ref:`and that's why <key-stages>`):
+The entire process of configuring a classifier in our library is divided into sequential steps (:ref:`and that's why <concepts-pipeline>`):

 1. Selecting an embedder (EmbeddingNode)
 2. Selecting a classifier (ScoringNode)